 To give you an idea of my equipment at the moment, I am using the following gear:

-A Few Simple Rules to Remember
+Simple Night Sky Photography Rules to Remember

-There are a few simple empirical rules to learn in order to deal with the night sky.
+There are a few simple empirical rules to learn so you know how to properly look at the night sky.
 As I mentioned above, stars move across the sky at about 15 degrees per hour.